Rpeng23/PredictiveAccuracyComparisonsNested/README.md

 # Background
 In ET2023, Pitarakis proposed a series of test statistics for testing that two nested models have an equal out of sample predictive accuracy (null hypothesis).
-Informally: consider two competing (nested) models given by (ET 1) and (ET 2) in the paper and suppose that you wish to test the null that
+Informally: consider two competing (nested) models given by Model 1 (smaller one) and Model 2 (larger one) and suppose that you wish to test the null that
-$MSE01 = MSE02$ vs $MSE01 > MSE02$.
+$MSE_1 = MSE_2$ vs $MSE_1 > MSE_2$.
-Once one obtains the out-of-sample forecast errors associated with each model (see below) one feeds them in the test statistic (ET 15) and (ET 16) which are shown to be asymptotically normally distributed.
+Once one obtains the out-of-sample forecast errors associated with each model (see below) one feeds them in the test statistic $S_0$ and $S_{Bar}$ which are shown to be asymptotically normally distributed.
 There is also an adjusted version of each of these test statistics discussed below.

-The paper builds forecasts in a recursive manner.
+The program builds forecasts in a recursive manner.
 Note also that for the paper mainly considers 1-step ahead prediction, while the codes available are adapted for h-steps ahead prediction:
 $y_{t+h} = β_0 + βx_t + u_{t+h}$, (1)
 and suppose that there are n observations.